Aint-This-Opeolu/RBAC-Schema/README.md

 # RBAC Schema
 This project provides a **Role-Based Access Control (RBAC) schema** built on PostgreSQL.
 It defines the core entities—principals, roles, permissions, teams, and access requests—needed to manage fine-grained authorization in modern systems.
+It contains an RBAC schema for a service-monitor for all possible services you could have in an organization

 The schema includes:
 - **Principals**: Users or services requesting access.